visit-dav/visit/src/doc/python_scripting/functions.rst

   #% visit -cli
   for plugin in PlotPlugins():
-      print("The %s plot plug-in is loaded." % plugin)
+      print("The %s plot plugin is loaded." % plugin)

 PointPick